Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 on both sides, but the trail was fairly easy and showed signs of recent maintenance.

-We had lunch on Jasper at quite a nice site.
+We had lunch on Jasper at a nice site.
 We were tempted, but we have miles to go.

 The last portage, from Lilypad to Saganagons was, by far, the worst of the day.
 The start was so steep that when I tilted the canoe up enough to keep the bow